 Where are they?

-By the way, in a second, I'll introduce to you House Judiciary ranking member.
+Also, the situation that is happening, by the way, in a second, I'll introduce to you House Judiciary Ranking Member.

 He'll be there for the talk show on Wednesday, led by the corrupt, another congenital hypocrite liar by the name of Gerald Nadler.